 It’s important to note that we’ll only be recommending official MLB sources.
 Major sporting events almost always have unofficial streams, but these are usually only available in lower resolutions and have a tendency to be taken offline partway through.
 You can live stream MLB playoffs in numerous different ways, so there’s no reason to use unlicensed sources.

 How to unblock and stream the MLB playoffs with a VPN

-New to VPNs and not sure how to get started?
+VPNs change your IP address, making it appear as though you’re in another country.
+This tricks region-locked streaming services into letting you watch from abroad.
+Still confused?
 Just follow the steps below to unblock and stream the MLB playoffs from anywhere in the world:

 - First, sign up for a suitable VPN.
 We’ve briefly mentioned ExpressVPN already, but NordVPN and CyberGhost are excellent low-cost, high-performance alternatives.

 - Download and install the VPN software, taking care to get the correct version for your device’s operating system.

 - Decide which of the official broadcasters below you’d like to use.

 - Connect to a server in your source’s broadcast area.
 For example, you’d need an American server to watch on FOX or a British one to unblock BT Sport ESPN.